ADD-SP/ngx_waf/docs/guide/configuration.md

         # CC protection parameter, 1000 maximum number of requests per minute,
         # 60 means the corresponding ip is blocked for 60 minutes after exceeding the limit.
         waf_cc_deny_limit 1000 60;

+        # The following directives are for the development version only.

+        # The size of the memory space used to cache the check results is set to 10 MB.
+        waf_cache_size 10m;
         ...
     }
     ...